Ferrari: Technical partnerships

 Ferrari has had a long-standing relationship with petroleum company Shell Oil from the late 1950s to the early 1970s, and currently since 1996.
 Shell develops and supplies fuel and oils to the Scuderia Ferrari's Formula One and World Endurance Championship teams, as well as Ducati Corse's MotoGP and World Superbike teams.
 The Shell V-Power premium gasoline fuel is claimed to have been developed with the many years of technical expertise between Shell and Ferrari.

-Ferrari has had agreements to supply Formula One engines to a number of other teams over the years, and currently supply the Sauber and Haas F1 F1 teams.
+Ferrari has had agreements to supply Formula One engines to a number of other teams over the years, and (for the 2026 regulations cycle) announced an agreement to supply power units to the Cadillac entry via Andretti Formula Racing, alongside its continuing supply to Haas F1.

 Sales history

-As of the end of 2019, the total of Ferrari built and sold cars in their whole company history is 219,062.
+As of the end of 2019, the total of Ferrari built and sold cars in its whole company history is 219,062.

 In October 2023, Ferrari started accepting payment in cryptocurrency for its vehicles in the US with intentions to expand the scheme to Europe in 2024.
 The cryptocurrency payments will be immediately traded into traditional currency to avoid price swings.